hadashisora/LM2L/readme.md

 #### TODO:
 * (in no particular order, also I give no warranty that I'm gonna do any of those things in the near future)
 * Find out the full specifics of dict files
-* Completely understand the model format(I know that a person on vgresource has already figured out some important stuff, but we need more specifics of the format)
+* Completely understand the model format(I know that a person on vgresource has already figured out some important stuff, but we need more specifics on the format)
 * Make an extractor for models(to either wavefront or collada, or both)
 * Find and reverse animation and cutscene data and make a thing to export it
 * Figure out what purpose other files inside data/dict archives serve, like the file000 which usually begins with 0x01130002